skalenetwork/skale-consensus/docs/consensus-spec.md

 Once a block proposal is selected to become a block by consensus, it is signed by a supermajority of nodes.
 A signed proposal is then committed to the end of the chain on each node.

-=== Pending transactions queue

-Each node will keep a pending transactions queue.
-The first node that receives a transaction will attempt to propagate it to all other nodes in the queue.
-A user client software may also directly submit the transaction to all nodes.

-When a node commits a block to its blockchain, if will remove the matching transactions from the transaction queue.

-=== Gas fees

-Each transaction requires payment of a gas fee, compatible with ETH gas fee.
-The gas fee can be paid in native currency of the SKALE chain (sFUEL) or in Proof of Work.
-The gas price is adjusted after each committed block.
-It is decreased if the block has been underloaded, meaning that the number of transactions in the block is less than 70 percent of the maximum number of transactions per block, and is increased if the block has been overloaded.

 === Compressed block proposal communication